Saturn S-Series: Theft

 The 1995 Saturn SL was the most stolen vehicle in 2003, while the 1994 SL took third place in CCC Information Services's 2003 most stolen vehicle report.
-According to the Lynnwood, Washington police department, when use of the key wears on the door and ignition mechanisms, a filed blank key can be used to open the door and start the engine.
+According to Locksmith Ledger, prior to the middle of the 1995 model year (dubbed "1995-1/2"), GM had not yet rolled out the Passlock system, meaning a filed blank key can be used to open the door and start the engine.

 Racing

-Saturn SC's competed in the SCCA World Challenge in the 1990s, winning several races from 1995 to 1997.
+Saturn SCs competed in the SCCA World Challenge in the 1990s, winning several races from 1995 to 1997.

-Several S-series cars have been used as rally race cars.
-S-Series cars are also popular in dirt oval racing and autocross.
+Several S-Series cars have been used as rally and autocross race cars.